vicjicaman/tracker-tool/README.md

 This is a simple issue tracker that used git as a data store, you can create issue, labels and comments.

-This is a **demo project** for the [Repoflow tool](http://www.repoflow.com) features to handle multiple repositories, you can see the releases, branches, commits history and interaction of the different repositories for each feature released.
+This is an example/demo project on how to work with multiple repositories with my project [Repoflow](http://www.repoflow.com) features to handle multiple repositories, you can see the releases, branches, commits history and interaction of the different repositories for each feature released.

 This why this tool is composed of the listed 27 repositories releasing 24 npm packages, 2 container images and a compose file.

 # Install and start